 Brandon, Manitoba

-In addition to small-town charm, its strong points include low monthly daycare costs that are a few hundred dollars lower, on average, than other comparable cities.
+In addition to its small-town charm, its strong points include low monthly daycare costs that are a few hundred dollars lower, on average, than other comparable cities.
 There are several kid-focused museums and attractions.
 More than 27% of all families in Brandon have children.
 Perhaps unsurprisingly, the city’s public school system is excellent.

 Canmore, Alberta